ethereum/ethereum-org-website/src/content/public goods funding.md

 2. **Bribery and collusion**: It is possible to bribe voters to donate to a particular project (even if they prefer another option), thereby artificially inflating perceived preference for the former.
 This defeats the purpose of voting since the votes cast by a bribed individual may not reflect their true preference.
 Hence, just like Sybil attacks, bribery and collusion reduce the effectiveness of quadratic funding mechanisms.

-Ethereum solves both problems in the following ways:
+Ethereum mitigates both problems in the following ways:

 ### Decentralized identity {#decentralized-identity}